cilium/design-cfps/README.md

 1. Create a CFP issue in the repo your design applies to if you haven't already
 2. Create the file in this repo, with a path of `<repo>/CFP-###-subject.md` where the number is the CFP issue number

+For example, if your issue is filed in https://github.com/cilium/hubble with the issue number 000, and the subject of that CFP is to "Change foo to bar", the path would be `hubble/CFP-000-change-foo-to-bar.md`.

 Many design docs also begin their life as a Google doc or other shareable file for easy commenting and editing when still in the early stages of discussion.
 Once your proposal is done, submit it as a PR to the design-cfps folder.